 Since I wrote this passage we have seen the rapid escalation of online surveillance and censorship to prevent so-called “fake news”.
 This is what I meant back then by “controlling the flow of information”.
 In other words, denying access to ‘unauthorised’ information; forcing a particular version of events on people; telling people what ‘the truth’ is; controlling what people can know; influencing what people believe.

 And that’s what surveillance is about.
 That’s why I’ve been targeted.
-Mind control.
-Surveillance is about keeping the public dumbed-down, fearful, powerless and unable to identify the truth.
+Control.
+Control of people.
+Their thinking.
+Their behaviour.
+Control of their entire lives.
+Surveillance is about keeping the public dumbed-down, fearful, powerless, too afraid to think for themselves, and unable to identify the truth.
 We used to call it ignorance or stupidity and it was a much-maligned state of being.
 But according to my former friends and the shoppers in the regional Woolworths store I was in today, it’s now highly encouraged.
 In the past we used to make up our own minds about issues.
 Now groupthink is forced upon us through fear-laden war porn and propaganda from monopolised media outlets, as well as through new phenomena such as social media, ‘political correctness’, targeted advertising and ‘advertorials’, and politicised school/university curricula.
 The intrusion of power-hungry corporations into our lives under the guise of ‘knowing what’s best for you’ because ‘experts know best’ and ‘the research proves it’ is particularly insidious and confusing for most people.
 I spent many years in academic research and I know damn good and well how easy it is to conduct fraudulent research in order to get the results you want.
 The non-disclosure agreements that researchers must sign ensure that the public is never alerted to dodgy methodology or ‘inconvenient’ outcomes.

 So this is the sad and sorry state of affairs in 2017.
-As I have discovered, if you dare to step out of ignorance you will be ostracised and treated with suspicion.
-If you want to ‘fit in’ and not draw attention to yourself then don’t think for yourself – believe what ‘authorised’ sources tell you to believe.
+As I have discovered, if you dare to step out of ignorance you will be ostracised, treated with suspicion, and potentially become the victim of covert surveillance and harassment.
+If you want to ‘fit in’ and not draw attention to yourself then don’t think for yourself and always believe what ‘authorised’ sources tell you to believe.
 Don’t rock the boat and don’t question authority.
 And above all, don’t engage in any behaviour that even remotely resembles the promotion of freedom and truth.

 Is this really the future you want for your kids?